jeffpar/pcjs.v1/_posts/2016-12-30-out-with-the-old-in-with-ecmascript-2015.md

 ---
 layout: post
-title: Out With The Old, In with ECMASCript 2015
+title: Out With The Old, In with ECMAScript 2015
 date: 2016-12-30 23:00:00
 permalink: /blog/2016/12/30/
 ---

-As 2016 was drawing to a close, I noticed that browser support for ECMAScript 2015 (aka ES6) was looking pretty good, so maybe it was time to start taking advantage of a few ES6 features, especially:
+As 2016 was drawing to a close, browser support for ECMAScript 2015 (aka ES6) was looking pretty good, so maybe it was time to start taking advantage of a few ES6 features, especially:

 - [Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)